Robot Mowers - Frequently Asked Questions

-Thinking about a robot mower but not sure if it is right for you?
-Have a look at our frequently asked questions (FAQs).
-If you have a question that is not covered, Contact Us and we’ll answer it.
+These are the questions that we get asked most frequently.
+If you have a question that is not covered, ask it on the Forum or Contact Us and we’ll answer it.
 If it’s a good question, we’ll add it to the list and give you 5% off your next purchase.

 - The manufacturer will state the area the robot will cover.
 You can’t say that you have two 600 sq. m. lawns but you’ll use a 600 sq. m. mower and move it between the lawns every other day.
 You have 1200 sq. m. so you need to buy a mower that handles that…..sorry!
 Use our measure my lawn page to find out.

 - Each mower will say how many areas it can cover, our mowers cover between 2 and 8 areas (e.g. the L35 Deluxe)

 - The perimeter wire needs to enclose all the areas in a complete loop.
 Where the mower goes from one area to another, it needs a corridor to follow (all the Ambrogios need a 1m corridor).
 You need to be able to lay the perimeter wire along the corridor (i.e. not solid concrete) and the robot needs to be able to grip (i.e. not shingle).